amckennafoster/figshare-api-workshop.github.io/docs/resources/statistics-endpoints.md

 4. [Geolocation](https://docs.figshare.com/#stats_breakdown): Views, downloads, or shares by country and city and optionally filtered by a start_date and end_date.
 5. [Count items](https://docs.figshare.com/#stats_count_articles): Retrieve the number of items from one or more public groups.

-It is important to note that **the endpoints for timeline and geolocation require a separate password** instead of your administrator token when requesting results from within the institution scope (figshare.com items need no authentication).
+It is important to note that **stats from the institution scope require a separate password** instead of your administrator token when requesting results from within the institution scope (figshare.com items need no authentication).
 This is due to a legacy system.
 Request these credentials through a support request (support@figshare.com).

 Here are a few examples using python: